 Sun Exposure

 Mexican bird of paradise thrives in full sun and doesn’t mind the reflected heat from a west-facing wall.
-While it can be grown in part shade, you can expect to see fewer flowers, and they will be less colorful.
+While it can be grown in part shade, it will be leggier and have fewer, less colorful flowers.

 Size and Growth Rate

-Mexican bird of paradise is considered a moderate-to-fast grower.
-This tree stays small and when mature it will reach a size of 5 – 10’ wide by 15’ tall.
+Mexican bird of paradise is considered a moderate to fast grower.
+This tree stays small and when mature it typically reaches a size of 5 – 10’ wide by 15’ tall.

 Soil